Environmental Initiative, Environmental Studies & Environmental Policy

 A basic class on the idea of policy design, as opposed to standard economic analysis of public policy and its application to various domestic and international areas of law, including environmental law.
 The course will introduce the idea of Philosophical-Policy Methods, or the protocol employing integrated philosophical systems to justify specific policy-legal design arguments, through the use of a variety of distinct policy paradigms.

-This course explores the science behind the environmental issues that bear on the policy process at local, national and global scales.
-It delves into the science of selected environmental issues that have either arisen from anthropogenic activities, or that impact social systems, or that help policy makers understand the consequences of different policy options.
-The course will consist of readings and discussions of timely topics and one major project.
+This course explores the science behind the environmental issues that bear on policy process at local, national and global scales.
+The course delves into the science of selected environmental issues that have either arisen from anthropogenic activities, that impact social systems, or that help policy-makers understand the consequence of different policy options.
+The course consists of readings and discussions of timely topics and one major project.

-ES 404 (SOC 404) Socio-cultural Foundations of Environmental Policy 3 Credits
+EVST 404 Socio-cultural Foundations of Environmental Policy 3 Credits

 This course is based on the premise that social and ecological sustainability require new policy approaches.
 Drawing on social, organizational, and behavioral theory, students will learn techniques for analyzing and critiquing existing environmental policies and designing more effective policies.
 Case studies highlight how cultural values, social norms, public opinion and politics shape policies and their outcomes.
 We examine the entire policy process from how environmental problems are defined, to how organizations implement policies and how policies are evaluated.